dvdmtw98/notes/notes-vault/miscellaneous/philosophical-doctrines.md

 #### Moral Nihilism
 Rejects the existence of moral truths (good & evil - human constructs)
 No universal run governing what is right and wrong
-Ethical judgements are subjective or culturally determined
+Ethical judgments are subjective or culturally determined

 #### Existential Nihilism
 Delves into the ultimate meaning of human existence (life) and the universe